zspoliver16/python-p3-functions/README.md

 ## Learning Goals

-- Understand the similarities between functions in JavaScript and Python
+- Understand the similarities between functions in JavaScript and Python.
-- Identify key differences between functions in JavaScript and Python
+- Identify key differences between functions in JavaScript and Python.
-- Define functions with parameters
+- Define functions with parameters.
-- Call functions and use their return value
+- Call functions and use their return value.

+***

+## Key Vocab

+- **Interpreter**: a program that executes other programs.
+Python programs require the Python interpreter to be installed on your computer so that they can be run.
+- **Python Shell**: an interactive interpreter that can be accessed from the command line.
+- **Data Type**: a specific kind of data.
+The Python interpreter uses these types to determine which actions can be performed on different data items.
+- **Exception**: a type of error that can be predicted and handled without causing a program to crash.
+- **Code Block**: a collection of code that is interpreted together.
+Python groups code blocks by indentation level.
+- **Function**: a named code block that performs a sequence of actions when it is called.
+- **Scope**: the area in your program where a specific variable can be called.

+***

 ## Introduction

 One of the first things you likely learned in JavaScript was how to write functions.
 In this lesson, you'll get practice writing functions in Python to see the difference between Python functions and JavaScript functions.

+***

 ## Python Function Syntax